How to research the history, development, architecture, collections and management of the State Library of Victoria.

 Covers the Industrial and Technological Museum 1870-1945, Museum of Applied Science 1945-1961 and the Institute of Applied Science of Victoria 1961-1970.

 The Gallery was established in 1859 when Parliament voted for £2000 to be used for the purchase of plaster casts of sculpture.
 The first objects purchased were displayed in the gallery which opened in the lower floor of the south wing of the Swanston Street section of the Public Library on 24 May 1861.

-The Buvelot Gallery (later named Swinburne Hall and now housing the Picture Collection) and the Painting School studios followed in 1887, and the Stawell (now Cowen) and La Trobe (now houses the Australian Manuscripts Collection) Galleries in 1892.
+The Buvelot Gallery (later named Swinburne Hall and now Arts Reading Room) and the Painting School studios followed in 1887, and the Stawell (now Cowen) and La Trobe (shortly to open as the Victoria Gallery) in 1892.

 The National Gallery of Victoria relocated to St. Kilda Road in the summer of 1967-1968.

 On 16 November 1999 the National Gallery opened an annex location, called 'NGV on Russell", at the State Library while the St Kilda Road gallery was undergoing renovations.
-It occupied the areas that were later developed as the Magazine Room, Redmond Barry Reading Room, Manuscripts, Pictures and Rare Printed Collections.
+It occupied the areas that were later developed as the Magazine Room, Redmond Barry Reading Room, Manuscripts, Pictures and Rare Printed Collections (now the Victoria Gallery, Arts Reading Room, Newspaper and Family History Reading Rooms, Redmond Barry Reading Room, Russell St entrance) .
 The entrance was from Russell Street.
 This annex closed on 30 June 2002.